-The floating, suspending and sinking jerk baits all have a time and place they are used.
-Jerk baits are a lure for all the seasons and are productive when the right one is used.
+Jerk baits have a time and place regardless of being floating, suspending, or sinking.
+Jerk baits work in all the seasons.
+Using the right one is productive.
 The advancements in lure technology over the last thirty years have made jerk baits an even better option.
 Today’s model comes with various lips affecting the action and depth.

 Floating Jerk Baits

 The floating jerk bait is common among anglers.
 It is likely you have at least a few of these lures.
 When the retrieve is stopped the lure floats up.
 This action does trigger strikes in the right circumstances.